Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong evocation \[good\]; CL 18th.

+### Talisman of the Sphere
-**Talisman of the Sphere:** This small adamantine loop and handle are useless to those unable to cast arcane spells.
+This small adamantine loop and handle are useless to those unable to cast arcane spells.
 Characters

 who cannot cast arcane spells take 5d6 points of damage merely from